diogot/DTStorage/README.md

 A library for data persistence on iOS that uses SQLite (with FMDB).
 I ([Diogo Tridapalli](http://twitter.com/diogot)) started to develop this lib for the iOS app of [99Taxis](http://99taxis.com).
-Still are under development but it's functional.
+Still is under development but it's functional.

 ## A bit of History